 - Warm scarf

-Don’t even try and go to southeast Asia without travel insurance!
+Don’t even try and go to Ireland without travel insurance!
 I’ve personally used travel insurance in Asia (when I got sick in the Philippines) have friends who have been hospitalized and have read too many stories to not travel with travel insurance.
 I personally used and recommend World Nomads, but if you’d like to do your own research you can use this guide to help you pick the right one for you.

 READ THIS: A Guide to Choosing Travel Insurance